Menu

 We want children to:

-• be curios to know more about the past
+• Be curious to know more about the past

-Because of this, we feel it is important for the subject to be taught discretely as well as incorporated within other curriculum subjects such as English and Art.
+Because of this, we feel it is important for the subject to be taught discretely as well as incorporated within other curriculum subjects such as English, Geography, Design and Technology and Art.

 Curriculum Implementation